edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-C.md

 ![image](EdgeX_GettingStartedSDKCopyFilesC.png)

+!!! edgey "EdgeX 2.0"
+    In EdgeX 2.0 the profiles have been moved to their own `res/profiles` directory and device definitions have been moved out of the configuration file into the `res/devices` directory.

 ## Build your Device Service

 Now you are ready to build your new device service using the C SDK you